 Wash your hands often, especially after coughing.

 Use a tissue to cover your mouth when you cough.
-If you don’t have a tissue, cough into the crook of your elbow, not your hand.
+If you don’t have a tissue, cough into your elbow, not your hand.

-Wear a mask, if you have been told to do so, when you go out in public or to visit the doctor.
+Wear a mask, if you have been told to do so, when you go out in public or visit your healthcare provider

 Use a plastic bag to throw away old tissues and other supplies.